 The Lovion Solution for the Market Transition

-The market transition from L- to H-Gas underlies technical and legal requirements which have to be considered during the modification process.
+The market transition from l- to h-gas underlies technical and legal requirements which have to be considered during the transformation process.
 Lovion BIS offers a solution with pre-configurable products to help assist during the market transition phase.

 - Lovion WORK – for creating market transition tasks

-- Lovion DISPATCH – tasks and resources are dispatched and managed with the time GANTT visualization
+- Lovion DISPATCH – tasks and resources are dispatched and managed using the Gantt diagram

 - Lovion TASK APP – Work management for android and iOS devices